ariyan6467/ariyan6467/README.md

 ## 👨‍💻 About Me

-I’m a Full Stack Web Developer from Bangladesh who enjoys turning ideas into functional, clean, and scalable web applications.
+I’m a **Full Stack Web Developer** from Bangladesh who enjoys turning ideas into functional, clean, and scalable web applications.
 I like working across the stack — from responsive UI to REST APIs and databases — and I’m constantly improving my skills with modern JavaScript frameworks and tools.

 ### 🔥 What I’m Currently Doing

-- Exploring **Next.js** for building production-ready full stack apps.
+- 🚀 Exploring **Next.js** for building production-ready full stack apps.
-- Building full stack projects with **React**, **Node.js**, and **MongoDB**.
+- 🛠️ Building full stack projects with **React**, **Node.js**, and **MongoDB**.
-- Learning **TypeScript** to write safer and more maintainable code.
+- 📘 Learning **TypeScript** to write safer and more maintainable code.
-- Working on a **personal portfolio** and polishing UI/UX with **Tailwind CSS**.
+- 🎨 Working on a **personal portfolio** and polishing UI/UX with **Tailwind CSS**.
-- Solving problems and practicing **JavaScript** fundamentals regularly.
+- 🧠 Solving problems and practicing **JavaScript** fundamentals regularly.

 ---